 What I realize now more than ever is how incredibly sacred my union is with my beloved.

 Our deep, unchanging love, our amazing, spiritual, cosmic sex, our never erring devotion to each other. . .
 I do not want to share this gorgeousness with anyone.
 And because I know how powerful erotic energy is, I don’t want to give my body to anyone else.

-Rather, I want to focus on other things, like the electric connection I have with Jonathan, & cultivating lasting platonic yet love-filled relationships with my friends (because it was getting so murky that every single person I knew became a “Potential Lover”).
+Rather, I want to focus on other things, like the electric connection I have with Jonathan, and cultivating lasting platonic yet love-filled relationships with my friends (because it was getting so murky that every single person I knew became a “Potential Lover”).

 All of this isn’t to say that we’ve given up on polyamory completely.
-Our curiosity was never quenched, & so, at least on my part, there will always be a sense of wondering.
+Our curiosity was never quenched, and so, at least on my part, there will always be a sense of wondering.
 We might come back to it in the future, we might not.
-When I was speaking to Jonathan about moving back into monogamy again, he said to me, “I could die without having ever expressed polyamory & I’d be fine.”
+When I was speaking to Jonathan about moving back into monogamy again, he said to me, “I could die without having ever expressed polyamory and I’d be fine.”

 As for me, I don’t know if I could be OK with dying without ever having actualized my fluid sexuality.
 But. . .
-I am learning to, at this point, be OK with & luxuriate in what I’ve already got.
+I am learning to, at this point, be OK with and luxuriate in what I’ve already got.